MaheshK523/NLP-music-sentimentanalysis/docs/METHODOLOGY.md

-A defensible evaluation should define a licensed, independently labeled test set; an annotation protocol; inter-rater agreement; per-label precision, recall, and F1; calibration; multilingual coverage; and error analysis for
+A defensible evaluation should define a licensed, independently labeled test set; an annotation protocol; inter-rater agreement; per-label precision, recall, and F1; calibration; multilingual coverage; and error analysis for figurative language, negation, repetition, and long-range context.
+None of those measurements are currently claimed by this repository.